 Which one is best for lower-back support?

-Which is best for side-sleeper pressure relief?
+Which is better for side-sleeper pressure relief?